switchupcb/copygen/README.md

   package: copygen

 # Define the optional custom templates used to generate the file.
-# Templates are currently unsupported.
 templates:
   header: ./templates/header.go
   function: ./templates/function.go

+# Define custom options for customization.
+# Templates are passed to the generator options.
+custom:
+  option: The possibilities are endless.
 ```

+The main example ignores the template fields.

 **setup.go**